 You don’t have to plan every detail.
 I once knew a writer who had cabinets full of files about each and every one of his characters and plots.
 He didn’t actually get much writing done.
 Don’t let planning kill spontaneity or the thrill of using your imagination, but have at least a loose, large-scale map of where you are going with it all.

 The biggest enemy of the writer is interruptions.
 And the most insidious form of that enemy is interrupting yourself.
 You wouldn’t want an employee to stop work randomly and get caught up in a time-wasting distraction that cut his or her production.
 Be your own employee.
 Set up rewards systems for yourself, it if helps.
 Just be wary of interruptions, guard against them, have your own personal ‘firewalls’ to make sure that your writing time is protected and productive.

 Your own creativity and power play a part in this: you must grab your own attention.
 Your writing should be more interesting than anything else that is going on for the duration of that work period.
 If you are plagued with interruptions, experience suggests that you haven’t understood the power and import of your own work to you and to others.
-You can figure this out on your own or by using some exercises in How Stories Really Work - A Practical Manual.

 6. Concentrate on the volume of writing first, then quality.